 I absolutely LOVE marble runs or ball runs, or marble mazes, whatever you want to call them – those things where you line up the tracks in a wide variety of ways and run a ball down them, then adjust the tracks and run it again to get the longest run, fastest run, most dramatic run, or whatever.
-These are one of the best possible toys for learning the tinkering mentality, while also learning about gravity and inclined planes.
+These are one of the best possible engineering toys for learning the tinkering mentality, while also learning about gravity and inclined planes.
 I have instructions for how to build one with pipes plus ideas for simpler ways to build marble runs here.

 For commercial items, one of my favorite sets is the Tumble Trax.
 (Watch a video of it here.)
 You could use it on a refrigerator or other metal surface.
 We use an oil drip pan for this and other magnet play.
 There’s tons and tons of plastic pipe style marble runs on Amazon.
 Just search for marble run.
 If you prefer wood toys, check out Bamboo Builder.

 There are so many fabulous building tools to choose from.
-I am so blessed to have access to many options at my teaching sites and in my home stash.
-We use Tinker Toys when we study levers, we use gears on wheel week, a KEVA Wrecking Ball and Keva blocks on towers week, Crystal Climbers and Magna-Tiles when we study light and shadows (note, Playmags are much cheaper than Magna-Tiles, but I haven’t had a chance to compare quality), Lincoln Logs on House week, and Zoob on Skeleton week, and probably others I’m forgetting!
+I am blessed to have access to many options at my teaching sites and in my home stash.
+We use Tinker Toys when we study levers, we use gears on wheel week, K’nex for Simple Machines, a KEVA Wrecking Ball and Keva blocks on towers week, Crystal Climbers and Magna-Tiles when we study light and shadows (note, Playmags are much cheaper than Magna-Tiles, but I haven’t had a chance to compare quality), Lincoln Logs on House week, and Zoob on Skeleton week, and probably others I’m forgetting!

-If I had to choose only one building toy, it would be Lego / Duplo hands down.
+But if I had to choose only one building toy, it would be Lego / Duplo hands down.
 It’s the most versatile, high quality, modular building set there is.
 For a gift for a 3 – 4 year old, you can never go wrong with a basic Duplo set.
 For a 5 – 6 year old, choose basic Legos.